visipedia/iwildcam_comp/readme.md

 4. You accept full responsibility for your use of the data and shall defend and indemnify the California Institute of Technology, including its employees, officers and agents, against any and all claims arising from your use of the data, including but not limited to your use of any copies of copyrighted images that you may create from the data.

 By downloading the test dataset you agree to the following terms:
+1. No representations or warranties are made regarding the data, including but not limited to warranties of non-infringement or fitness for a particular purpose.
+Some information shared under this agreement may not have undergone quality assurance procedures and should be considered provisional.
+2. Images may not be sold in any format, but may be used for scientific publications.
+Please acknowledge the Idaho Department of Fish and Game when using images for publication or scientific communication.

 ## Data